 A Thirst for Blood

-In late December 1977, Richard Chase killed his first victim in a drive by shooting: 51-year-old Ambrose Griffin.
+In late December 1977, Richard Chase killed his first victim in a drive-by shooting: 51-year-old Ambrose Griffin.
 Sadly, it was just the beginning of his rampage.
 Weeks later, Sacramento police discovered the brutalized body of soon-to-be mother Teresa Wallin.
 Her body was disfigured in unholy ways, and evidence suggested the culprit cannibalized the remains and collected large volumes of blood.
 In less than a month, more victims were discovered, their bodies contorted and drained just like Teresa Wallin's.
 Written by Lt.
 Ray Biondi, the lead homicide detective assigned to the case, this blood-chilling account traces the serial murder spree of the man known as “the Vampire of Sacramento.”

 Murder & Mayhem on Staten Island

 Does the name Polly Bodine ring a bell?
-You'd be forgiven if it does not.
+You'd be forgiven if it doesn't.
 Yet it was a far different case for New York City residents in December 1843.
-On Christmas night of that year, Polly Bodine was accused of brutally murdering her sister-in-law and her infant niece on Staten Island.
+On Christmas night of that year, Polly Bodine was accused of brutally murdering her sister-in-law and infant niece on Staten Island.
 The crime scene was so horrific that P.T.
 Barnum proclaimed the suspect “the Witch of Staten Island.”
 Even Edgar Allan Poe weighed in on the matter.
 Bodine was tried three times for the slaying—only to be acquitted.
-Her story is just one of a dozen gruesome cases unearthed by historian Patricia M. Salmon in her book about Staten Island true crime.
+Her story is just one of a dozen chilling cases unearthed by historian Patricia M. Salmon in her book about Staten Island true crime.

 Murder in Little Egypt